StarlitPath/starlitpath.github.io/Solutions/SlimeVR.md

 parent: Solutions
 ---

----
-description: Overall price: $165-$455 | SlimeVR uses fancy kinematics math to figure out body tracker positions from rotation only.
-This means it can work in small rooms and under blankets.
----

 # SlimeVR
 While theoretically less precise than Base Station-tracked Trackers, SlimeVR Trackers provide completely unobstructed FBT, allowing for users to move freely without worry of base stations and being able to cover up while still retaining tracking.